 On the Course page click the Turn Editing On button which will give you access to the Edit menu appearing to the right of each homework assignment, quiz, or Topic section.
 Select Hide from this menu to hide the associated item.
 The instructor view will show the homework assignments and quizzes as grayed-out along with the text Hidden from students.
 The student view will show none of the hidden items nor any text, the hidden items will be completely gone along with the space they occupied.
 To make the items visible select the option Show from the Edit menu.

-If late homework is not to be accepted the close time should be set to the due date on the Settings: Physics Assignment/Quiz page (Course page > click on selected homework assignment > Gear menu > Edit settings > Timing > Close the Assignment/Quiz).
+If late homework assignments are not to be accepted, the close time should be set to the due date on the Settings: Physics Assignment/Quiz page (Course page > click on selected homework assignment > Gear menu > Edit settings > Timing > Close the Assignment/Quiz).
 After the close time no more student submissions can be made, therefore late assignments will not be accepted.
 The instructor still has the ability to give due date extensions to individual students.
-This can be accomplished using the Student override page (see the section below Extending a homework assignment or quiz due date for individual students).
+This can be accomplished on the Student override page (see the section below Extending a Due Date for an Assignment or Quiz).

-Extending a Due Date for a Homework Assignment or Quiz
+Extending a Due Date for an Assignment or Quiz

 A closed homework assignment or quiz can be temporarily reopened and a new due date (close date) can be set.
 This can be done for individually selected students or an entire course section.

 Steps to extending a due date for individually selected students: